Camino de Paz School

 High School Math,Philosophy, and Creative Writing Teacher/Guide.

-Is a graduate of Massachusetts Institute of Technology with BS degrees in Physics and Philosophy.
-He teaches mathematics at the High School.
+Chris is a graduate of Massachusetts Institute of Technology with BS degrees in Physics and Philosophy.
+He teaches mathematics, literature and creative writing at the High School.
 He served as a tutor at MIT, and continues with private students in Santa Fe.
 He also works as a freelance copy editor and is a published poet.